|

 of a similar collection between Tymochtee Creek and Blood Run described

-The author had the good fortune to be able to inspect lithic materials from
+in a recent publication (Nilsson, 2024).
+Paleo Point Characteristics and Classification The author had the good fortune to be able to inspect lithic materials from

 the Huber farm in Randolph County, Indiana.
 It is just across the border